 M = Low motivational levels

-Na = The feeling of a need to take action
+Na = The feeling of needing to take action

 While Blue Monday hasn’t been scientifically proven, it can be difficult not to feel anything but blue on this day due to the widespread association with it.

-Plus, the factors that have been used in Cliff’s Blue Monday calculation are real-life factors – the weather is different in January compared to June, people do break their New Year’s Resolutions early on, motivation levels can be low and there can be some Christmas debt to have to pay back too.
+Plus, the factors that have been used in Cliff’s Blue Monday calculation are real-life factors – the weather is typically gloomy in January, people do break their New Year’s Resolutions early on, motivation levels can be low, and there can be some Christmas debt to have to pay back, too.

 But you shouldn’t have to feel blue, not if you remember: